 Assign materials, colors, and surface finish to the model.

 Calculate the required build time and support materials.

 Save the CAD data, translation, and position as one STL file.

 If you're using Creo 3.0 or later, here’s how to get started:

 Create your model in Creo.

 Click File> Print > 3D Print to open the 3D Print This displays the 3D Print user interface and a new set of options.
-(Note that PTC has a partnership with 3D printer company, Stratasys.
-As such, you’ll find more options available when your selected printer is a supported Stratasys system.)
+(Note that more options may be available when your selected printer as supported.)